Gleethos/neureka/README.md

 ## Tech ##

-This library is heavily inspired by [PyTorch](https://github.com/pytorch/pytorch).
+This library is being heavily inspired by [PyTorch](https://github.com/pytorch/pytorch).
 A powerful deep learning framework that combines [dynamic computation](https://medium.com/@omaraymanomar/dynamic-vs-static-computation-graph-2579d1934ecf), performance and debugging freedom!

-PyTorch however does not carry with it the benefit of *'write once run everywhere'* on every Hardware!
+PyTorch however does not carry with it the benefit of *'write once run everywhere'* on <b>every Hardware</b>!

 [On the state of Deep Learning outside of CUDA’s walled garden.](https://towardsdatascience.com/on-the-state-of-deep-learning-outside-of-cudas-walled-garden-d88c8bbb4342)

-This is due to the fact that internally PyTorch is written in C++ and it's GPU acceleration is written in nvidia's cuda.
+This is due to the fact that internally PyTorch is written in C++, and it's GPU acceleration is written in nvidia's cuda.
 Which means that even developers willing to compile for all platforms would still be locked out of AMD and Intel Systems when it comes to performance.